dictadata/storage-junctions/docs/types/engram.md

 ### engram.tags [&lt;string&gt;, ...]

-An array of keyword strings that can be used to retreive a set of engrams from a Codex.
+An array of keyword strings that can be used to retreive a set of engram from a Engram.

 ### engram.fields [&lt;Field&gt;, ...]